 Course Description: Scholarly and critical engagement with significant periods, authors, or themes in literature.
 Special topics will be narrow and may focus on genre, movement, time period, a single author or author group, development of literary texts or studies, or other specific themes with which to approach the advanced study of literature.
 Course topic varies.
-May be taken up to two times for credit.
+May be repeated for credit.
+LAS Ethics.
 Prerequisite(s): Junior standing and ENG 210 or ENG 220, or departmental approval for nonmajors.